top of page

 5. Energy balls and Bars

 We are addicted to energy balls.
-And although it's generally cheaper and relatively fast to make at home (see my incredibly easy and superfood energy balls recipe here) if you still want to opt for ready-made, one of the healthiest options out there (without added sugars) is Ella's energy balls.
-There are lots of types (balls, bars, flapjacks), flavors, and combinations available to choose from.
-Again, not as good as mine :-) flavours like Ella's almond butter ones!
+And although it's generally cheaper and relatively fast to make at home (see my incredibly easy superfood energy balls recipe here) the good news is there are some healthiest options out there (without added sugars) like Ella's energy balls.
+There are lots of types (balls, bars, flapjacks), flavours, and combinations available to choose from.
+Again, not as good as mine but worth a try ;-)

 6. Other Snacks